 Learners with an IEP Each special education student has in Individualized Educational Plan (IEP) that details the specific accommodations, modifications, services, and support needed to level the playing field.
 This will enable that student to access the curriculum to the greatest extent possible in the least restrictive environment.
-These include: • Variation of time: adapting the time allotted for learning, task completion, or testing • Variation of input: adapting the way instruction is delivered • Variation of output: adapting how a student can respond to instruction • Variation of size: adapting the number of items the student is expected to complete • Modifying the content, process or product Additional resources are outlined to facilitate appropriate behavior and increase student engagement.
+These include: Variation of time: adapting the time allotted for learning, task completion, or testing Variation of output: adapting the way instruction is delivered Variation of size: adapting the number of items the student is expected to complete Modifying the content, process or product Additional resources are outlined to facilitate appropriate behavior and increase student engagement.
 The most frequently used modifications and accommodations can be viewed here.
 Teachers are encouraged to use the Understanding by Design Learning Guidelines (UDL).
 These guidelines offer a set of concrete suggestions that can be applied to any discipline to ensure that all learners can access and participate in learning opportunities.
 The framework can be viewed here www.udlguidelines.cast.org Learners with a 504 Refer to page four in the Parent and Educator Resource Guide to Section 504 to assist in the development of appropriate plans.